-(a) FAR 36.602-1 requires that agencies include "location in the general geographical area of the project and knowledge of locality of the project" as one of several selection criteria.

-(1) Do not use this evaluation factor as a minimum qualification requirement for determining whether a firm is eligible to compete for a proposed project.

-(2) This factor must not exceed 5percent of the total weight of all evaluation criteria.
-In order to receive the maximum score for this factor, the architect-engineer firm(s) must demonstrate that at least 35 percent of the architect-engineer contract services (based on the total contract price) will be accomplished within the geographical boundaries established for the project.

-(3) Under an approved class deviation from FAR 36.602-1(a)(5), this factor does not apply to projects that the Chief Architect of GSA determines have national significance.

-(b) The public announcement (FedBizOpps notice) for a proposed project should identify the general geographical area of the project by either:

-(1) A radius in miles or other appropriate unit of measure.

-(2) The Standard Metropolitan Statistical Area, county(ies), state(s) surrounding the project, or other appropriate geographic boundaries.
+- (a) FAR 36.602-1 requires that agencies include "location in the general geographical area of the project and knowledge of locality of the project" as one of several selection criteria. - (1) Do not use this evaluation factor as a minimum qualification requirement for determining whether a firm is eligible to compete for a proposed project. - (2) This factor must not exceed 5 percent of the total weight of all evaluation criteria.
+In order to receive the maximum score for this factor, the architect-engineer firm(s) must demonstrate that at least 35 percent of the architect-engineer contract services (based on the total contract price) will be accomplished within the geographical boundaries established for the project. - (3) FAR Deviation.
+Under an approved class deviation from FAR 36.602-1(a)(5), this factor does not apply to projects that the Chief Architect of GSA determines have national significance. - (4) For procurements that are not project specific, such as indefinite-delivery indefinite-quantity contracts, evaluate based on the geographical area(s) covered by the contract. - (b) The public announcement for a proposed project should identify the general geographical area of the project such as: - (1) A radius in miles or other appropriate unit of measure, or - (2) The Metropolitan Statistical Area, county(ies), or state(s) surrounding the project. - (c) For more information on the Architect Engineer selection process, see the GSA Design Excellence Policies and Procedures at http://gsa.gov/designexcellence.

-(c) Architect-engineer selections under the Design Excellence Program must apply the geographical evaluation criteria in the second phase.

-(d) The public announcement (FedBizOpps notice) must provide the number of calendar days the architect-engineer of record has to establish a production capability within the general geographical area of the project.
-You may allow the architect-engineer of record up to 45 calendar days after contract award to establish this production capability.